kojibai/klok/README.md

   Ultra-fast bundler and development environment for near-instant startup and HMR.

 - 📐 **Kai-Turah Harmonic Math Engine (Custom)**
-  Breath-based temporal computation aligned to the Genesis Pulse and Phi coherence.
-Calculates true Kairos time using harmonic intervals, not mechanical seconds.
+  Breath-based temporal komputation aligned to the Genesis Pulse and Phi koherense.
+Kalculates true Kairos time using harmonik intervals, not mechanical seconds.

 - 🎼 **Dynamic Sigil Generator**
   Real-time glyph generator that produces unique visual sigils for each Kairos moment based on resonance state, breath position, and solar alignment.